vbfelix/relper/README.md

 ## “as\_” functions

-This functions will transform values.
+This functions convert values to another type.

 ### as_num